dsanson/dsanson.github.com/301f2010/syllabus.markdown

 ## Required Texts ##

 + McKirahan, R. D. (1994) *Philosophy before Socrates: An Introduction with Texts and Commentary*.
 Indianapolis: Hackett.
 ISBN: 9780872201750
-+ S. Marc Cohen, Patricia Curd, and C.D.C Reeve (eds.), *Readings in Ancient Greek Philosophy: From Thales to Aristotle.* Third Edition.
-Indianapolis: *Hackett Publishing, 2005.
++ S. Marc Cohen, Patricia Curd, and C.D.C Reeve (eds.)
+(2005) *Readings in Ancient Greek Philosophy: From Thales to Aristotle.* Third Edition.
+Indianapolis: *Hackett.
 ISBN: 9780872207691

 If buying a used copy of *Readings in Ancient Greek Philosophy*, be certain to buy the 3rd edition.